Achievements of Women in Technology

 I challenge all the readers out there to take a few minutes to note the achievements of women in technology and science in their life.
 A few weeks ago I posted a list of women who taught me science or technology, that may be an easier way for people to celebrate the day than researching the great women of science and technology….and so we will not see the same “top 10 women in science and technology” lists over and over today.

-2 comments on “Achievements of Women in Technology”
+2 Responses to “Achievements of Women in Technology”

 Leave a Reply